 Sales or other dispositions of bitcoin (and other cryptocurrencies) are generally taxable events.
 Taxes on cryptocurrencies are similar in many respects to those of other capital assets like stocks and bonds—with short- and long-term holding period tax rules applying.
 But beware that complexity can exist with crypto taxes, such as if you are actively trading and making many crypto trades.
 Consider consulting a tax professional if you have crypto tax questions.

 Risks of investing in bitcoin

 Some people have been drawn to bitcoin trading as a way to make a quick profit.
 However, as is the case with most speculative investments, you need to be careful.
 Buying, selling, and using bitcoin carry numerous risks, including:

 - Digital currency such as bitcoin is not legal tender.
 No law requires companies or individuals to accept bitcoin as a form of payment.
 Instead, bitcoin use is limited to businesses and individuals that are willing to accept bitcoin.
-Additionally, regulation of cryptocurrencies could change at any time, potentially altering each cryptocurrency's investing outlook.

 - Bitcoin transactions can be subject to fraud and theft.
 For example, a fraudster could pose as a bitcoin exchange, bitcoin intermediary, or trader in an effort to lure you to send money, which is then stolen.

 - Bitcoin keys can be permanently lost if you forget the information you need to access them.